UCL-RDM/DMPonline-ucl/user-guidance.md

 ![Exporting tab](https://github.com/davanstrien/DMPonline-ucl/blob/master/DMP-export.JPG)

 ## Help to write and review your Plans

-For more help and advice, contact your Research Data Support Officers at [lib-researchsupport@ucl.ac.uk]() who can also review drafted UCL Data Management Plans if you send them in advance of submission (allow at least a 1-2 weeks for review.
+For more help and advice, contact your Research Data Support Officers at [lib-researchsupport@ucl.ac.uk]() who can also review drafted UCL Data Management Plans if you send them in advance of submission (allow at least a 1-2 weeks for review).

 ## Feedback

-If you have any feedback on this user guidance, or the UCL guidance please send an email to [lib-researchsupport@ucl.ac.uk]()
+If you have any feedback on this user guidance, or the UCL guidance included in DMPOnline, please send an email to [lib-researchsupport@ucl.ac.uk]()